ctozzi/docs/docs/docs/developers/development/dialogs/radio/index.md

     Value of choosen option

 - **selected** - `string`
     Indicates if field is selected by default.
 By default, this option will not be saved in the properties unless the user selects an option manually.
-So in order to make things work perfectly, we should use the same default value in the backend side as well.
+Thus, in order to make things work smoothly, we should use the same default value in the backend as well.

 ## Example